Bylaws of Village Garden Club of Dennis

 ARTICLE XII CONFLICT OF INTEREST

-All club meetings will be held at Carleton Hall at 12:00 Noon, on the first Wednesday of the month, unless otherwise stated.
+All club meetings will be held at Northside United Methodist Church in Brewster at 12:00 Noon, on the first Wednesday of the month, unless otherwise stated.

 All board meetings will begin at 9:30 A.M. on the 3rd Wednesday of the month at Dennis Memorial Library, unless otherwise stated.